 Some key considerations for building an ERP system for an agricultural business are:

 1. Define Your Business Processes

-The first step in any ERP implementation project is to define the business processes that will be supported by the system.
+The first step in any ERP implementation project is to define the business processes that the system will support.
 This is especially important in the agricultural sector, where businesses often have complex supply chains and production processes.

 Some of the common business processes that are typically managed by ERP systems in agricultural businesses include:

 – Warehouse management and distribution